JoselleAstrid/ram-watch-cheat-engine/docs/debugging.md

 ## Performance concerns

 Running one of these scripts alongside your game may cause the game to run slower, especially if the script uses a breakpoint to run the code.
-Using Cheat Engine's Timer class can have noticeably better performance than using breakpoints, even for very simple Lua scripts.
+Using timer-based updating can have noticeably better performance than using breakpoints, even for very simple Lua scripts.
 The catch, of course, is that your script may miss some frames.

 If you're in the middle of a Dolphin and Cheat Engine session, and you feel like performance is getting slower and slower, try closing and re-opening both Dolphin and Cheat Engine.